terrenceshi/portfolio_3d/README.md

 ## TO DO:

- - figure out why some things can blur and opacity and others cant so u can make cs page look preetty
+ - see if you can make CS less hacky

  - art height discrepency
     - either hardcode since height pixel values